-HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and greater.
+HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.

 Because its active surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

-These filters stay fresher longer too, typically between three to six months.
+These filters last longer too, usually between three to six months.

-There are a couple of electronic filtering systems you can use in your home.
+There are several different types of electronic filtering systems you can use in your home.